mohammedsalad123/code-challenge/README.md

 Search Functionality: Utilize the search bar to filter transactions by typing a description.
 Only matching transactions will be displayed, making it convenient to find specific entries.

-Delete Transactions: Remove transactions that are no longer needed, providing a flexible and user-friendly way to manage your transaction history.

 License
 This project is open-source and available under the MIT License.
 Feel free to explore, modify, and adapt it to suit your needs.
 For more details, refer to the LICENSE file.